aut0maticjack/lazyweb/Vim.md

 Close a split with `Ctrl+w` then `q` or even `:q`.
 Close all *other* splits with `Ctrl+w` then `o` or `:only`

+If you find you've opened a split in the wrong horizontal/vertical orientation, you can move splits around with `Ctrl+w` then the `HJKL` direction keys (capitals, so use `Shift`)

 ### Buffers

 You can open multiple files in Vim, and those files are stored in "bufffers".